Stay in EK

 “Here for Business”

 You told me that you wanted a focus on job creation and business regeneration in East Kilbride and rural areas as it is a grave concern that in the past ten years iconic local businesses have closed.
-I have requested a place on the EK Taskforce to do just that, I am regularly linking with local businesses to learn how to support them and their staff and I am involved in local rural regeneration initiatives.
+I now have a place on the EK Taskforce to do just that, I am regularly linking with local businesses to learn how to support them and their staff and I am involved in local rural regeneration initiatives including the M74 corridor regeneration project at Lesmahagow and Blackwood.
 Look out for my “Annual Small Business Awards” supporting local development and success.
+This years winner was Harris Farm Meats from Strathaven!

 Infrastructure and Connectivity

 You told me there are local areas where broadband is slow and insufficient to meet your family and business needs.
 I am liaising with BT Open Reach to support this development.
 You additionally said we need improved transport links to ensure access to jobs, livelihoods and training.
-I have visited and been keeping up to date with the progress of the Raith Interchange Improvement Project now underway, which will consolidate our links to major routes and reduce the severe congestion we have suffered for many years.
-I am also currently campaigning for extended bus routes in Chapelton.
+You additionally said we need improved rural transport links to ensure access to jobs, livelihoods and training and I am working with cross party councillors in Clydesdale to deliver that.

 Training our Young People